Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Denying people the opportunity to self-identify}

-Denying people the opportunity to self-identify occurs when algorithmic systems classify people’s membership without their knowledge or consent ~\cite{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}.
-This dimension of representational harm reduces autonomy ~\cite{Hanna_Denton_Smart_Smith-Loud_2020} through non-consensual representations ~\cite{Paullada_Raji_Bender_Denton_Hanna_2021} that undermine people’s ability to disclose aspects of their identity on their own terms \cite{corry2021problem}.
-One clear example is when classifiers categorize someone who identifies as non-binary into a gendered category they do not belong ~\cite{Wang_Ramaswamy_Russakovsky_2022}.
+Another way algorithmic systems present representational harm is through the complex and non-traditional ways in which humans are represented and classified automatically, and often at the cost of autonomy loss ~\cite{Chancellor_2019, Paullada_Raji_Bender_Denton_Hanna_2021}.
+As Katzman et al. expresses, in image classification contexts, this means to classify people’s membership without their knowledge or consent ~\cite{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}, such as categorizing someone who identifies as non-binary into a gendered category they do not belong ~\cite{Wang_Ramaswamy_Russakovsky_2022}.
+This dimension of representational harm reduces autonomy ~\cite{Hanna_Denton_Smart_Smith-Loud_2020} that undermines people’s ability to disclose aspects of their identity on their own terms \cite{corry2021problem}.
 This loss of autonomy reduces people’s control over data collection, through which data about people, their bodies, and presumptions about their behavior can be extracted into big data flows ~\cite{DIgnazio_Klein_2021}.
-As classification systems are used across many consequential domains, denying opportunities to self-identify can materially impact marginalized communities, ranging from nonconsensual use of images in datasets to surveillance and wrongful arrest ~\cite{Bennett_Gleason_Scheuerman_Bigham_Guo_To_2021}.
+As classification systems are used across many consequential domains, denying opportunities to self-identify can materially impact marginalized communities, ranging from nonconsensual inclusion in datasets to surveillance and wrongful arrest ~\cite{Bennett_Gleason_Scheuerman_Bigham_Guo_To_2021}.